 The July 2014 PASRR webinar "PASRR and the Minimum Data Set (MDS): A Closer Look at PASRR-Identified Nursing Home Residents in Your State" occurred on Tuesday, July 8, at 1 PM EST (10 AM PST).
 The webinar was led by Ed Kako of the PASRR Technical Assistance Center.

-The December PASRR occured on Tuesday, December 10th, at 1 PM EST (10 AM PST).
+The December PASRR webinar occured on Tuesday, December 10th, at 1 PM EST (10 AM PST).
+You can download a PDF version of the presentation slides at the bottom of this webpage.

 A resident review (RR) and determination must be conducted promptly (within an average of 7-9 days) after a nursing facility has notified the state mental health authority or state intellectual disability authority that there has been a significant change in the resident’s physical or mental...